AFP logo at EBB Canberra

 The STAR method is a way of presenting information against selection criteria.
 For each criterion, think about the following and use these points to form sentences:

-- Results — What did you achieve?
-What was the result and how does it relate to the job you are applying for?
+• Results - What did you achieve?
+What was the result and how does it relate to the job you're applying for?

 Selecting referees

-Generally, we ask applicants to provide the names and contact details for 2 referees.
+We will often request you to provide the names and contact details of 2 referees.
 These referees should:

-- be a current or recent supervisor or someone who can confirm your suitability for the vacancy
+• be current or former supervisors or someone who can establish your suitability for the vacancy

-- have seen how you respond in a range of work/relevant situations
+• have witnessed how you respond in a range of work/relevant situations

-- be able to confidently and honestly respond to questioning in person or in writing about your suitability for the vacancy
+• be able to confidently and honestly respond to questioning or be prepared to provide comments in writing about your suitability for the vacancy

-- understand that any comments they give may be given to you as part of feedback processes
+• understand that any comments they give may be given to you as part of feedback processes or other mechanisms

 Referee checks